danielcbit/apcctrl/doc/manual/manual.rst

 recommend using safe-apccontrol as described below, until you are sure that the signaling is correct.

-Also note that if you launch the execution of apcupsd while your voltage-signaling UPS is on battery power, it is very likely that your UPS will immediately shut off the power.
+Also note that if you launch the execution of apcctrl while your voltage-signaling UPS is on battery power, it is very likely that your UPS will immediately shut off the power.
 This is due to the initialization of the serial port line signals, which often looks